 Q is the amount of heat given to material in Joule.

-The unit of specific heat S in the SI system is Joule/Kg oC.
+The SI unit of specific heat is J/kg°C.

 Thermal Expansion Coefficient

-The coefficient of thermal expansion shows the expansion of material with an increase in temperature.
-There are three types of thermal expansion coefficients.
-They are-
+The coefficient of thermal expansion indicates the expansion of a material due to a change in temperature.

 Coefficient of Linear Expansion